-Accordingly, if the Excess Plan fails to meet the requirements of sections 401 (a)(26) or 410(b) of the Code, section 402(b)(4)(A) will apply to highly compensated employees participating in the Excess Plan, and section 402(b)(I) will apply to all other participants.
+Therefore, if the Excess Benefit Plan fails to satisfy the requirements of section 401(a)(26) or section 410(b) of the Code, section 402(b)(4)(A) will apply to highly compensated employees who participate in the Excess Benefit Plan.
+Section 402(b)(1) will apply to all other participants unless the only reason the Excess Benefit Trust is not exempt under section 501(a) is because the Excess Benefit Plan fails to meet the requirements of section 401(a)(26) or section 410(b).
+In such a case, section 402(b)(1) will not apply to any participant who was not a highly compensated employee during the taxable year or any preceding period for which service was creditable to such participant under the plan.